Arianit Ferati: Waldhof Mannheim

 On 9 July 2019, Ferati signed a two-year contract with 3.
 Liga club Waldhof Mannheim.
 Twelve days later, he was named as a Waldhof Mannheim substitute for the first time in a league match against Chemnitzer FC.
-His debut with Waldhof Mannheim came on 11 August in the 2019–20 DFB-Pokal first round against Eintracht Frankfurt after coming on as a substitute at 63rd minute in place of Gianluca Korte.
+His debut with Waldhof Mannheim came on 11 August in the 2019–20 DFB-Pokal first round against Eintracht Frankfurt after coming on as a substitute in the 63rd minute in place of Gianluca Korte.

 Fortuna Sittard

 On 29 July 2021, Ferati signed a two-year contract with Eredivisie club Fortuna Sittard.
 Sixteen days later, he made his debut in a 2–1 home win against Twente after being named in the starting line-up.

+Ferati scored his first competitive goal for Fortuna on 9 October 2022, helping the club to a 2–1 away victory in the Eredivisie against Vitesse.

+Return to Waldhof Mannheim

+On 13 January 2025, Ferati returned to Waldhof Mannheim.

 International career

 From 2013, until 2017, Ferati has been part of Germany at youth international level, respectively has been part of the U16, U17, U18, U19 and U20 teams and he with these teams played 28 matches and scored 8 goals.
 He also played in the 2014 UEFA European Under-17 Championship.

 In addition to his birthplace Germany, he had the right to represent Kosovo internationally, an alternative which he used in November 2022, where he decided to represent Kosovo and accept their call-up for the friendly matches against Armenia and Faroe Islands.
-His debut with Kosovo came five days after call-up in a friendly match against Armenia after coming on as a substitute at 65th minute in place of Uran Bislimi.
+His debut with Kosovo came five days after call-up in a friendly match against Armenia after coming on as a substitute in the 65th minute in place of Uran Bislimi.

 Personal life

-Ferati was born in Stuttgart, Germany to Kosovan parents.
+Ferati was born in Stuttgart, Germany to Albanian parents from Mitrovicë, Kosovo.
+He is a Muslim.
 His younger brother Ali Ferati is a footballer who plays as a attacking midfielder for the German club SV Fellbach.